X01XX/Unorthodox-Expert-System/README.md

 Regions that are considered negative, or positive, can be added.
 When making plans, the program will try not to traverse negative regions.
 If the current state is in a negatve region, the program will try to exit the region.
 After needs for improving rules are met, the program will visit positive regions, in a cycle.
 At some level are we following something like: food -> shelter -> rest -> food?
 If something happens to change the state to a non-positive region, the program will run rules to put it back into a positive region.

 A "domain" is a state and a set of actions.
 There can be more than one domain.
 Each domain state can have an arbitrary number of bits.
-A goal includes all domains, plans to achieve the goal will be made for each domain where its state is not within the domain goal.
+When a goal includes all domains, plans to achieve the goal will be made for each domain where its state is not within the domain goal.

 There is a command for storing the states, and rules, to a text file.
 Running the program with the file path as an argument loads the file.